 - 4 Lining pad - 5 Lining spring - (1) Release the counter nut (1) and unscrew the adjusting screw (2) from the brake housing. - The lining spring (5) is pre-tensioned.
-The lining spring (5) must be held in position with a suitable tool whilst removing the adjusting screw (2). - 8 Remove the lining spring (5). - If there is no possibility of changing the brake lining carriers (3, 4) as described above (not enough space), the brake must be removed completely. - Check the pressure line.
-A pressure line which is too short must be unscrewed in order to permit removal of the brake. - An emergency release of the parking brake must be carried out before releasing the pressure line. - 10 Replace the lining pads (3, 4). - 1 The lining spring (5) must be pushed in position with a suitable tool whilst screwing in the adjusting screw (2). - If you removed the brake completely because of a lack of space you must carry out fitting of the brake. - After changing the lining pads (3, 4), or repair to them, the brake must be adjusted in accordance with 3) FITTING AND SETTING INSTRUCTION.
+The lining spring (5) must be held in position with a suitable tool whilst removing the adjusting screw (2). - 8 Remove the lining spring (5). - If there is no possibility of changing the brake lining carriers (3, 4) as described above (not enough space), the brake must be removed completely.
+The procedure for removing the brake from the gearbox can be taken from the fitting instructions.
+Refer to page 3-93. - Check the pressure line.
+A pressure line which is too short must be unscrewed in order to permit removal of the brake. - An emergency release of the parking brake must be carried out before releasing the pressure line. - 10 Replace the lining pads (3, 4). - 1 The lining spring (5) must be pushed in position with a suitable tool whilst screwing in the adjusting screw (2). - If you removed the brake completely because of a lack of space you must carry out fitting of the brake in accordance with the fitting instructions.
+Refer to page 3-181. - After changing the lining pads (3, 4), or repair to them, the brake must be adjusted in accordance with 3) FITTING AND SETTING INSTRUCTION.